2021 TO DATE:

-The following are NTSB reports of aviation accidents that have occurred in Arizona from late April through late May.
-The Arizona Pilots Association uses this detailed accident information to develop safety programs and briefings that will help pilots learn from the mistakes being made by others, and then hopefully they will take the
+The following are the reports of aviation accidents and incidents that occurred in Arizona from late April through late May.
+APA will use this detailed information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others and take the action necessary to prevent them from having similar